GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] Discord Webhook not working properly

 ### Game Page Tabs
-- /runs/ Page
+- /runs/ page
 - [ ] Need a section for "mini-challenges".
 Basically, the IL of challenge running.
-- /rules/ Page
+- /rules/ page
 - [ ] Rule Builder in needs to indent plain text
-- /history/
+- /history/ page
 - [ ] Needs better filtering.
 Only show verified runs, community milestones, records broken (if verified), etc.
-- /submit/
+- /submit/ page
 - [ ] Need to space headers apart from plain text for easier readability.
 - [ ] Add CSS styling to other areas
 - [ ] Move this tab to the far right corner?
 If we add "Change Requests", we can have them side by side and it would make sense.